solana-foundation/solana-improvement-documents/proposals/0057-events.md

 }
 ```

-Once the current spl-token program has been migrated to emit events, the
+Once the current token programs have been migrated to emit events like ERC20
-transaction status meta should no longer contain the pre and post token
-balances.
+the pre_ / post_token_balances in TransactionStatusMeta could be deprecated.

 ## Impact